 When you break your arm, you go to the hospital and get it treated.
 There is no shame or hesitation involved.
 You experience the injury/pain and go to get it treated accordingly; no one blinks an eye.
 When it comes to psychological disorders, however, the story is entirely different.
 When you have depression, anxiety, sex addiction, or any other psychological illness, it’s almost considered shameful.
-If you need sex addict help and you go to seek the appropriate treatment, there should be no shame.
+If you need sex addiction help and you go to seek the appropriate treatment, there should be no shame.
 People should be able to openly admit when they aren’t healthy and seek the appropriate treatment — whether it is physical or mental — without fear or added stress from society.
-It will take more than one blog to help change the stigma surrounding getting sex addict help (and other mental disorders), but we at Neulia Compulsion Solutions hope this blog will help drive the movement forward.
+It will take more than one blog to help change the stigma surrounding getting sex addiction help (and other mental disorders), but we at Neulia Compulsion Solutions hope this blog will help drive the movement forward.

 The ICD-11 Classification of Sex Addiction